On Anosovity, divergence and bi-contact surgery: Invariant volume forms, -Cartan structures and Liouville reparametrization

-As it can be seen in the proof of Theorem~\ref{push} and in particular Lemma~\ref{reeb}, additional geometric symmetry can be observed in the case of volume preserving Anosov flows.
-In this section, we describe this extra structure, in terms of the theory of {\em contact hyperbolas}, developed by Perrone \cite{perrone}, following the similar theory of {\em contact circles} by Geiges-Gonzalo \cite{circle2,circle}.
+As it can be seen in the discussion above, additional geometric symmetry can be observed in the case of volume preserving Anosov flows.
+In this section, we describe this extra structure, in terms of the theory of {\em contact hyperbolas}, developed by Perrone~\cite{perrone}, following the similar theory of {\em contact circles} by Geiges-Gonzalo \cite{circle2,circle}.